hydronics2/esp8266/README.md

-Compiled fasushin's uhttpd files into file.bin and added a test html file and js file.
+Compiled fadushin's uhttpd files into file.bin and added a test html file and js file.

 Flash the compiled versionn onto your ESP8266 using esptool.py